rodri-ribes/technology-ecommerce-template/README.md

 ### General Info
 ***

-Create a template of one of the fast food chains, KFC.
-I did it to demonstrate what I can design from an image of a web page.
+Create a technology e-commerce template that will be functional in the future.

-Cree una plantilla de una de las cadenas de comida rapida, kfc.
-La realice para demostrar lo que puedo diseñar a partir de una imagen de una pagina web.
+Cree una plantilla de un ecommerce de tecnología, en un futuro sea funcional.

 ## Technologies
 ***